Skip to main content

 Professor Andrew Corbett-Nolan is the Chief Executive of the Good Governance Institute (GGI) and is a nationally recognised expert on public and third sector governance.
 He specialises in board development work, and some of the more complex governance reviews and national work that GGI undertakes, particularly in the NHS with the development of clinical governance.
 His work has been recognised by appointment a Salzburg Global Fellow.

 He lives in the Sussex house where he was born.
 His interest in the arts is broad and he sits on the steering group of the Cultural Governance Alliance.
-Alongside Hastings Contemporary he is very involved in supporting opera at all levels, from the International Opera Awards through to grass-roots community operas.
+Alongside Hastings Contemporary he is very involved in supporting opera at all levels, from the International Opera Awards through to grassroots community operas.

 Peter Chowney

-Peter was born in Woking, before moving to Bournemouth.
+Peter was born in Woking before moving to Bournemouth.
 He studied Microbiology and Biochemistry at Aberystwyth University, then worked for a time in food and pharmaceutical research.
-Since then, he has worked mostly in local government, for the Audit Commission, and as an independent consultant.
+Since then, he has worked mostly in local government, for the Audit Commission and as an independent consultant.
 He moved to Hastings in 1996 and was elected to Hastings Council in 2000.
-As a councillor, Peter held a variety of positions, including as the cabinet member with responsibility for regeneration and culture, as deputy leader, and as council leader for five years.
-He resigned from the council in May 2022, and has now taken on various roles, including as a school governor, chair of Ore Community Land Trust, and as a volunteer at Great Dixter garden.
+As a councillor, Peter held a variety of positions including as the cabinet member with responsibility for regeneration and culture, as deputy leader, and as council leader for five years.
+He resigned from the council in May 2022 and has now taken on various roles including as a school governor, Chair of Ore Community Land Trust and as a volunteer at Great Dixter garden.
 He has a daughter who is the deputy director of an art gallery in Hoxton, two cats, three chickens, and a partner called Jo.

 Patricia Millett